py-pdf/pypdf/docs/user/forms.md

 Generally speaking, you will always want to use `auto_regenerate=False`.
-The parameter is `True` by default for legacy compatibility, but this flags the PDF Viewer to recompute the field's rendering, and may trigger a "save changes" dialog for users who open the generated PDF.
+The parameter is `True` by default for legacy compatibility, but this flags the PDF processor to recompute the field's rendering, and may trigger a "save changes" dialog for users who open the generated PDF.

 ## Some notes about form fields and annotations